-Certificate of deposit account: Fair values are estimated to approximate deposit account balances, payable on demand, as no discounts for credit quality or liquidity were determined to be applicable (level 2 inputs - market approach).
+Certificate of deposit account: Fair values are estimated to approximate deposit account balances, payable on demand, as no discounts for credit quality or liquidity were determined to be applicable (Level 2 inputs - market approach).

-Hedge funds and private equity: For hedge funds and limited partnerships, for which there is no active market, the Foundation records these investments at the net asset value (NAV), but incorporates information such as historical and current performance of the underlying assets, cash flow projections, liquidity and credit premiums required by a market participant, and financial trend analysis with respect to the individual fund manager.
+Hedge funds and private equity: For hedge funds and limited partnerships, for which there is no active market, the Foundation records these investments at the net asset value ("NAV").
+The Foundation also reviews information such as historical and current performance of the underlying assets, cash flow projections, liquidity and credit premiums required by a market participant, and financial trend analysis with respect to the individual fund manager.
 Together, these factors are utilized in determining individual security valuations.
-Due to current market conditions as well as the limited trading activity of these securities, the market value of the securities is highly sensitive to assumption changes and market value volatility (Level 3 inputs - income approach).
-In some cases, the Foundation is able to redeem these funds within 90 days of June 30th at the NAV (Level 2 inputs - market approach).
+Due to current market conditions as well as the limited trading activity of these securities, the market value of the securities is highly sensitive to assumption changes and market value volatility.
+In some cases, the Foundation is able to redeem these funds within 90 days of June 30th at the NAV.
 Foundation management has done considerable independent review of valuations reported by investment managers and determined that NAV is a reasonable and prudent estimate of fair value.
 Alternative investments are not readily marketable and their estimated value is subject to uncertainty.
 Therefore, there may be a material difference between their estimated value and the value that would have been used had a readily determinable fair value for such investments existed.